-- Green Technology Training is hosting a daylong workshop to review the updates to CALGreen (Title 24, Part 11) and the California Energy Code (Title 24, Part 6) for residential and non-residential buildings.
+- Green Technology Training hosted a day-long workshop to review the updates to CALGreen (Title 24, Part 11) and the California Energy Code (Title 24, Part 6) for residential and non-residential buildings.
 May 15 at the Sacramento Convention Center.
-Register here.

-- On May 16 at the Sacramento Convention Center, the Sustainable Facilities Forum – the evolution of the Green California Summit - will address strategies and resources for ZNE construction and retrofits, organic waste management, EV charging infrastructure, and more.
-Register here.
+- On May 16 at the Sacramento Convention Center, the Sustainable Facilities Forum – the evolution of the Green California Summit - addressed strategies and resources for ZNE construction and retrofits, organic waste management, EV charging infrastructure, and more.

 ECU In The News

 - Microgrids are a viable solution to the power cuts being experienced in California due to fire danger, according to this Los Angeles Times article.